Jorgenlf/gym_quad/readme.md

 ```
 conda env create -f environment.yml
 ```
-#### If you want to download the stuff yourself or the .yml file doesnt work:
+### If you want to download the stuff yourself or the .yml file doesnt work:
-Follow this guide:
-https://github.com/facebookresearch/pytorch3d/blob/main/INSTALL.md
+You can follow this guide or do the steps below: https://github.com/facebookresearch/pytorch3d/blob/main/INSTALL.md

 Essentially on windows do these: